bm2-lab/SCMMIB_pipeline/docs/tutorial_new_datasets.md

 ## Tutorial 3: Step by step tutorial to run SCMMIB pipeline for new single-cell multimodal datasets

 ### Step 1.
 Install the conda environment for benchmark methods in envs folder
+All conda environment files are available at [env folder](../envs/).
+The required environment file for each method is available in [WDL file](../wdl_workflow/taskit.wdl).

 Here is an example:
 ```Bash
 conda env create -f benchmark_env.yaml